ttntm/recept0r-ts/README.md

     - `VITE_APP_READALL`: path to the public "readAll" function `/.netlify/functions/read-all`
 4. Build and deploy your instance

+### User Accounts

+**Public=anonymous user signup is disabled by default.**

+If you want to enable that, you've got to import and use the `AuthSignup` component in `./src/components/conditional/Auth.vue`.

+NB: invite processing and pwd reset are not working atm - the needed routes/views are missing.

-Regarding Netlify: any serverless "back end" code (functions) can probably run elsewhere without bigger changes, but re-wiring the whole user management (Netlify Identity) might end up being a major change.
+Regarding Netlify: any serverless "back end" code (functions) can probably run elsewhere without bigger changes, but re-building the whole user management (Netlify Identity) might end up being a major change.